blabla1337/skf-flask/skf/markdown/code_examples/django/11-code_example--X_XSS_Protection_header--.md

         	response['X-XSS-Protection'] = "1; mode=block"
         	return response

-   	# For adding middleware in the project, add in yourproject/settings.py

-   	MIDDLEWARE = [
+   	//For adding middleware in the project, add in yourproject/settings.py MIDDLEWARE = [
     	...,
     	'yourapp.middleware.MyMiddleware',
     	...,
 	]

-	'''
-	For adding in the individual response page using render_to_response
+	//For adding in the individual response page using render_to_response response = render_to_response("template.html", {})
-	'''

-	response = render_to_response("template.html", {})
 	response['X-XSS-Protection'] = '1; mode=block'

 	return response

-	'''
-	For adding in the individual response page using render
+	//For adding in the individual response page using render response = render(request, "template.html", {})
-	'''

-	response = render(request, "template.html", {})
 	response['X-XSS-Protection'] = '1; mode=block'

 	return response